Holographic approach to compact stars and their binary mergers: Building compact stars with a holographic Equation of State

 Given the success of describing quark matter in neutron-star conditions, one can ask whether the holographic results might have predictive power in the context of neutron stars.
 To this end, the authors of \cite{Hoyos:2016zke} chose a hybrid approach, using existing EoSs for nuclear matter, such as those extrapolated from CET \cite{Hebeler:2013nza} (denoted by HLPSs, HLPSi, and HLPSh in fig.~\ref{fig:D3D7EoS}) at low densities and then matching them to the holographic EoS at some intermediate density where the two pressures coincide.
 This leads to strongly first order phase transitions (marked as black dots in fig.~\ref{fig:D3D7EoS}) between the two.
 In fact, all existing holographic models to date, matched this way onto ``traditional'' nuclear matter models, lead to strongly first order phase transitions at least if all astrophysical constraints discussed in sec.~\ref{sec:observations} are taken into account.
 This seems to be one overarching prediction of many holographic models: if quark matter is described using a holographic model, there are no quark matter cores inside quiescent neutron stars.
 This statement is best understood by plugging in the EoS from eq.~(\ref{eq:D3D7EOS}), matched onto the HLPS curves shown in fig.~\ref{fig:D3D7EoS}, into the TOV equations (\ref{TOVeq}).
 What one finds are mass-radius relations depicted in fig.~\ref{fig:MRcurvescut}: the MR-curves follow the corresponding ones of \cite{Hebeler:2013nza} up to the point when they sharply bend down.
 This point is in one-to-one correspondence with the critical densities of the first-order phase transitions.
 Stars residing on this black branch are unstable, as there exists an instability with respect to radial oscillations \cite{Glendenning:1997wn}.
 The fact that the transitions are strong can to some extent be attributed to the matching procedure, and is ultimately a consequence of the holographic EoSs being quite soft relative to the nuclear matter ones at the matching densities.
 Holographic models therefore suggest that the maximum mass of neutron stars are set by the location of the deconfinement phase transition.

 In fig.~\ref{fig:MRcurvescut}, we also show a figure obtained using the V-QCD EoS matched onto nuclear matter model EoSs\footnote{One can extract the equations of state of DD2 \cite{Hebeler:2013nza}, IUF \cite{Hempel:2009mc,Fattoyev:2010mx}, and SFHx \cite{Steiner:2012rk} used in fig.~\ref{fig:MRcurvescut} from the online data base CompOSE \cite{Typel:2013rza}.
 One only needs to properly implement $\beta$-equilibrium and charge neutrality constraints to compare with V-QCD.
 The authors of \cite{Chesler:2019osn} have also supplemented the numerical data in the arXiv submission for non-zero electron fraction $Y_q\ne 0$ and $T\ne 0$.} to illustrate the similarities with the above solutions based on the hybrid D3-D7/HLPS EoSs.
-If one implements the IR running of the mass parameter $m$ in the probe D3-D7 model, the phase transition gets slightly milder \cite{BitaghsirFadafan:2019ofb,BitaghsirFadafan:2020otb}, but still does not lead to stable quark-matter cores.
-The same conclusion is also reached with Einstein-Maxwell-scalar theories as proxies for holographic deconfined quark matter \cite{Mamani:2020pks}.
+More massive stars can be obtained by considering rapidly spinning configurations using the V-QCD EoS \cite{Demircik:2020jkc}, leading to the interesting suggestion that the $M = 2.59^{+0.08}_{ -0.09}M_\odot$ object of GW190814 \cite{LIGOScientific:2020zkf} could have been a neutron star, void of a quark matter core.
+If one implements the IR running of the mass parameter $m$ in the probe D3-D7 model, the phase transition generically gets slightly milder \cite{BitaghsirFadafan:2019ofb} and for a select window of parameters can lead to stable quark-matter cores \cite{BitaghsirFadafan:2020otb}.
+Considerations in Einstein-Maxwell-scalar theories as proxies for holographic deconfined quark matter \cite{Mamani:2020pks} do not lead to stable quark-matter cores even for the most massive stars.